ogurecapps/iris-esb/README.md

 4. Flexible API to receive any message types (using payload container)
 5. Centralized monitoring and alerting control

-This project contains three main modules, let us take a look at them.
+This project contains three main modules.
+Let us take a look at them.
 ## Message Broker (Broker.*)
 Message Broker is designed to keep messages and create separate message consumers, each of which can be independently subscribed to a message queue.
 It means all consumers have their own inbound queue by message type (not literally).
 Messages have statuses: `NEW`, `PENDING` (processing in progress), `ERROR`, and `OK` (message successfully processed).
 The main function of this Message Broker is to guarantee the delivery of messages.
 The message will be resending again and again until one of two events happens: successful message processing or the end of message lifetime (message expired).

-IRIS ESB uses a bit improved version of the Kafka algorithm.
-Kafka keeps the offset of the last processed message for moving forward on the message queue.
+IRIS ESB uses a slightly improved version of the Kafka algorithm.
+Kafka maintains the offset of the last processed message to facilitate moving forward on the message queue.
 Here, we keep all processed message IDs, which allows us not to stop consuming when we have some "troubled" messages in the queue.
 So, IRIS ESB can restore data flows after the temporary unavailability (or if we got some "bad data") of external systems without manual actions.

 I have not used an external broker, as the same Kafka, for not to lose the coolest IRIS feature - possible to see all that happens with the messages in visual traces.
 Also, Kafka does not have a message guarantee delivery (usually it is based on retries) out of the box.
 ### How to add data flow in Message Broker?